-Before buying our first home, I really didn’t understand the differences between mortgage brokers and the banks.
+Before buying our first home, I didn’t understand the differences between mortgage brokers and banks.
 I just assumed they were all one and the same.

-They shop for the best rates, negotiate on your behalf, sort out the paperwork and get paid commission for their services by the lending institution after the deal is completed.
+They shop for the best rates, negotiate on your behalf, sort out the paperwork, and get paid a commission for their services from the lending institution after the deal is completed.

-Most jurisdictions in Canada require mortgage brokers to be licensed and accredited members of Mortgage Professionals Canada are required to complete Continuing Education units each year to maintain their designation.
+Most jurisdictions in Canada require mortgage brokers to be licensed, and accredited members of Mortgage Professionals Canada are required to complete Continuing Education Units each year to maintain their designation.

 Banks have loan officers who interface with clients to provide mortgage services directly.
 Loan officers work with clients to choose a mortgage product offered in-house by the bank.